matthijscox/Blog/menu2.md

 ## Putanumonit

-[Put A Number On It!](https://putanumonit.com/) is a blog that started about math and jokes regarding things people normally don't try to assign numbers to, like dating and life advice.
+[Put A Number On It!](https://putanumonit.com/) is a blog with math and jokes about things people normally don't try to assign numbers to, like dating and life advice.

 ## More to be added